 On this page

-- Understand what penalty units are
+- Learn about penalty units

-- Who is liable
+- Understand who is liable for a penalty

 Penalties may apply where an employer: